RaulPPelaez/UAMMD/docs/Integrator/MolecularDynamics.rst

 At the lowest level our simulation units are interacting atoms or molecules whose motion can be described using classical mechanics.
 We refer to the numerical techniques used in this regime as Molecular Dynamics (MD).
 In MD molecules are moving in a vacuum following the Newtonian equation of motion.
 If we need to include some kind of solvent, i.e. water, in an MD simulation we must do so by explicitly solving the motion of all the involved molecules of water (with some suitable force field).
 Even so, MD represents the basis for all particle-based methods, where the term *particle*, depending on the level of coarse graining, might refer to anything from an atom to a colloidal particle.
 Although it is not the most fundamental way of expressing the equations of motion, we will stick to a somewhat simplified but still quite general approach.
-For a system of $N$ molecules interacting via a certain potential, Newton's second law states that the acceleration experienced by each particle comes from the total force, :math:`\vec{F}`, acting on it.
+For a system of :math:`N` molecules interacting via a certain potential, Newton's second law states that the acceleration experienced by each particle comes from the total force, :math:`\vec{F}`, acting on it.

 .. math::